flipperdevices/flipperzero-firmware/applications/examples/example_apps_data/README.md

 You can use `/data` alias to get the path to the current application data folder.
 For example, if you want to open a file `config.txt` in the Apps Data folder, you can use the next path: `/data/config.txt`.
 But this way is not recommended, because even the `/data` alias can change in the future.

 We recommend to use the `APP_DATA_PATH` macro to get the path to the Apps Data folder.
 For example, if you want to open a file `config.txt` in the Apps Data folder, you can use the next path: `APP_DATA_PATH("config.txt")`.

+## What is the difference between the Apps Assets folder and the Apps Data folder?

+The Apps Assets folder is used to store the data <u>provided</u> with the application.
+For example, if you want to create a game, you can store game levels (contant data) in the Apps Assets folder.

+The Apps Data folder is used to store data <u>generated</u> by the application.
+For example, if you want to create a game, you can save the progress of the game (user-generated data) in the Apps Data folder.